sysprog21/kecho/README.md

 $ ./bench
 ```

 Note that too much concurrent connections would be treated as sort of DDoS attack, this is caused by the kernel attributes and application specified TCP backlog (kernel: `tcp_max_syn_backlog` and `somaxconn`.
 Application (`kecho`/`user-echo-server`): `backlog`).
 Nevertheless, maximum number of fd per-process is `1024` by default.
-These limitations can cause performance degration of the module, if you want to perform the benchmarking without such degration, try following modifications:
+These limitations can cause performance degration of the module, if you want to perform the benchmarking without such degration, try the following configurations:

-- Use following commands to adjust kernel attributes:
+- Use the following commands to adjust kernel attributes:
     ```shell
     $ sudo sysctl net.core.somaxconn=<depends_on_MAX_THREAD>
     $ sudo sysctl net.ipv4.tcp_max_syn_backlog=<ditto>
     ```
     Note that `$ sysctl net.core.somaxconn` can get current value. `somaxconn` is max amount of established connection, whereas `tcp_max_syn_backlog` is max amount of connection at first step of TCP 3-way handshake (SYN).

-- Use following command to enlarge limitation of fd per-process:
+- Use the following command to enlarge limitation of fd per-process:
   ```shell
   $ ulimit -n <ditto>
   ```